 Senior Software Engineer

-I’ve spent my 15-year career building marketing strategies and co-creating communities through storytelling.
+I’ve spent my career building marketing strategies and co-creating communities through storytelling.
 I’ve led and worked alongside teams responsible for social media, content creation, advertising, public relations, and communications.

 After a stint as a strategic management consultant and a creative magazine leader, I co-founded an Ohio-based marketing agency in 2017, focused on amplifying people and organizations on a mission.